 Federal health officials have proposed a revamp of the strict patient confidentiality rules enacted in the 1970s.
-The revamp is meant to allow coordination among medical professionals offering treatment to victims of the widespread opioid epidemic.
+The revamp’s purpose is to allow coordination among medical professionals offering treatment to victims of the widespread opioid epidemic.
 A patient’s consent will still be required to share this information.

-According to the Health and Human Services Secretary Alex Azar, the goal of these reforms is to ease the process of sharing a patient’s drug treatment history with doctors treating a drug addiction victim for other medical problems.
+According to Health and Human Services Secretary Alex Azar, these reforms aim to ease the process of sharing a patient’s drug treatment history with doctors treating a drug addiction victim for other medical problems.
 Azar insists that this information sharing is important and can prevent serious and sometimes fatal errors.
 Think about when a doctor unsuspectingly prescribes opioid painkillers to a surgical patient with a history of dependence.

 A brief history of confidentiality rules

-In the early 1970s, Congress acknowledged stigma associated with substance abuse and the fact that fear of prosecution stopped people from seeking addiction treatment.
-To address the problem, the Congress enacted a legislation to allow clients in a substance abuse treatment program a right to confidentiality (42 USC §290dd-2).
+In the early 1970s, Congress acknowledged the stigma associated with substance abuse and that fear of prosecution stopped people from seeking addiction treatment.
+Congress enacted legislation to allow clients in a substance abuse treatment program a right to confidentiality (42 USC §290dd-2).
 These are commonly called Federal confidentiality regulations (42 C.F.R.
 Part 2, or Part 2).
 It has been a foundation practice for substance abuse treatment programs nationwide.

-Primarily, confidentiality rules were meant to reassure individuals pursuing drug treatment from federally funded programs that their medical information would not be shared with police.
+Primarily, confidentiality rules exist to reassure individuals pursuing drug treatment from federally funded programs that their medical information is not shared with police.
 But the paper-era rules haven’t caught up in the age of electronic records and doctor-patient communication via text message.

 What information was protected?

-· Information about any individual that has applied for or received any substance-abuse-related assessment, treatment, or referral services, and all information about that person that are not exactly permitted by nine limited exceptions.
+· Information about any individual who has applied for or received any substance-abuse-related assessment, treatment, or referral services, and all information about that person is not exactly permitted by nine limited exceptions.

 · More restrictive of communications in many instances than either the doctor-patient or the attorney-client privilege.